elexive-com/elexive-calc/resources/ResourceAllocationSelector.md

 3. **Educational Visualization**
    - Includes an expandable detailed explanation of context switching costs
-   - Visualizes productive vs. overhead time for each strategy with proportional bar charts
+   - Visualizes base EVC requirements and additional overhead work for each strategy with proportional bar charts
-   - Provides research-backed explanations of how context switching affects productivity
+   - Provides research-backed explanations of how context switching requires additional resources
-   - Uses business-friendly language to explain technical productivity concepts
+   - Uses business-friendly language to explain the impact of parallel implementation

 4. **Strategy Recommendation Engine**
    - Analyzes the selected production capacity to recommend optimal allocation strategies